 For such imminent and unavoidable risks, you need to have a mitigation plan.
 Having a mitigation plan ensures minimal impact on your project if any unfortunate event occurs during the project lifecycle.

 The real worth of a plan is realized, only after its successful implementation.
 Even if you draft the most comprehensive risk plan, the application is crucial.
 For that to happen, you need to have a risk monitoring plan.

-A risk monitoring plan helps in keeping a track whether teams are following what’s required or not.
-On top of that, risk monitoring also helps in maintaining accountability since you can now determine whether a person is following the plan or not.
+A risk monitoring plan helps in keeping track of whether teams are following what’s required or not.
+Risk monitoring helps in maintaining accountability since you can now determine whether a person is following the plan or not.